-When you subscribe to get my free chess tips, I’ll also send you a free copy of 1) The 7-Skills Chess Training Model and 2) The Analytical Thinking Process for Chess Players, right away:
+When you subscribe to get my free chess training tips, I’ll also send you a free copy of The 7-Skills Chess Training Model, right away.

 Here’s What You Get:

 - A Free Copy of The 7 Skills Training Model